 If you want to gift money to the children in your life, there are a few extra considerations you should bear in mind.
 The biggest issue you’ve got to think about is how you’re going to gift funds to the kids you love.

-The easiest way to gift money to a minor is to give them cash.
-Why is it the easiest option?
+The easiest way to gift money to a minor is to give them cash, but it isn't necessarily the best way.

 One of the most popular ways to gift money to a child is through a custodial account.